 Try driving with Uber!
 Demand for ride-sharing has been growing like crazy, and it shows no signs of slowing down.

 As a driver with Uber, you’re an independent contractor.
-You create your own schedule and work as much or as little as you want.
+You create your own schedule and drive as much or as little as you want.

 You must be at least 21 years old, have at least one year of licensed driving experience in the U.S. (three years if you’re under 23 years old), have a valid driver’s license and pass a background check.
 Also, your car must be a four-door, seat at least four passengers (excluding the driver), be registered in-state and be covered by in-state insurance.